 Video players for Android have never been better than the MX Player armv8 neon codec.
 Background playback and hardware decoding make this player compatible with many file formats.
-Almost any media file can be played with excellent video quality.
+Almost any media file can be played with the excellent video quality.
 MX Player offers flexibility that no other media player can match.

 Despite this, some limitations exist, such as incompatibilities with AC3, DTS, MLP, and TrueHD.
 Thanks to the XDA Developers, you can use Custom Codec for MX Player in that case.